Skip to content

 Critical Mass and Tipping Points

 Metcalfe's Law explains why networks exhibit tipping points.
-Below critical mass, a network provides limited value and struggles to attract users.
-Once critical mass is achieved, exponential value growth creates a self-reinforcing cycle that rapidly expands the network.
+Below critical mass, a network's cost exceeds its value and it struggles to attract users.
+Once critical mass is achieved, value growth creates a self-reinforcing cycle.
+Metcalfe argued that if a network was too small, its cost would exceed its value, but once it reached critical mass, the value would skyrocket.

 Implications for Monetary Competition

 It also explains why Gresham's Law and Thier's Law have such profound effects.
-Even if debased currency has inferior intrinsic value, if it maintains network acceptance (through legal tender laws or institutional inertia), it can drive out superior currency.
-Conversely, if superior currency achieves critical mass adoption, it will rapidly displace inferior alternatives.
+Even if debased currency has inferior intrinsic value, if it maintains network acceptance through legal tender laws or institutional inertia, it can drive out superior currency.
+Conversely, if superior currency achieves critical mass, it will rapidly displace inferior alternatives.